SummaryRead the full fact sheet

 - Cholesterol is a fatty substance found in your blood.
 There are two main types – known as good cholesterol (HDL) and bad cholesterol (LDL).

 - To reduce your levels of ‘bad cholesterol’, choose a variety of foods from the five food groups, and limit sugary, fatty and salty takeaway meals and snacks.

 - Replace foods containing saturated fats and trans-fats with those that contain polyunsaturated and monounsaturated fats by choosing healthier fats and oils such as olive or canola oil, nuts, seeds, fish and avocado.

 - Include foods containing fibre by choosing vegetables, fruits, wholegrains, nuts and seeds every day.

 - Have your cholesterol and triglycerides checked by your doctor regularly.

-Blood cholesterol is a fatty substance produced naturally by your liver and found in your blood.
-Blood cholesterol is used for many different things in your body, but it can become a problem when there is too much of it in your blood.
+is a fatty substance produced naturally by your liver and found in your blood.
+Cholesterol is used for many different things in your body, but it can become a problem when there is too much of it in your blood.

 Some foods contain cholesterol.
 This is called ‘dietary cholesterol’ and it is found only in animal products.
-For most people, eating foods high in dietary cholesterol actually only has a small influence on your blood cholesterol.
-High cholesterol levels in your blood are mainly caused by eating foods high in saturated fats and trans-fats.
+For most people, eating foods high in dietary cholesterol only has a small influence on their blood cholesterol.

 Types of cholesterol

-- low-density lipoprotein (LDL) – also known as ‘bad’ cholesterol because it can add to the build-up of plaque in your arteries and increase your risk of getting coronary heart disease
+- Low-density lipoprotein (LDL) – also known as ‘bad’ cholesterol because it can add to the build-up of plaque (fatty deposits) in your arteries and increase your risk of coronary heart disease.

 Some causes of high blood cholesterol include: